Chefs Notes

 Conclusion

 I am still very new to sous vide cooking.
 Prior to the last few weeks, I've only used the technique once or twice.
-This despite it having been around for the last decade.
+This is despite it having been around for the last decade.
 I'm really looking forward to playing around some more and seeing what I can come up with.

 If you don't have a sous vide circulator you can still make these ribs.
 Put the ribs, marinade, and 1-2 cups of water in a pot bring to a boil.
 Turn the heat down, and simmer the ribs until they are tender (about 1-2 hours).
 Take the ribs out of the cooking liquid and broil as described above.